echeran/smile-of-murugan/webbook/chapter16.md

 modern prose, was the controversial Āṟumuka Nāvalar (1822-1876).
 He was a very prolific writer, editor, translator, and commentator.
-Besides a great number of original prose-works (narrations of *puranic* stories in prose, polemic writings against Christian missionaries) and in addition to some translations (the Bible), he has written a number of commentaries, the chief of them a *kāṇṭikai urai* to the standard grammar *Naṉṉūl,* and a commentary to *Kōyilpurāņṇam*.
+Besides a great number of original prose-works (narrations of *purāṇic* stories in prose, polemic writings against Christian missionaries) and in addition to some translations (the Bible), he has written a number of commentaries, the chief of them a *kāṇṭikai urai* to the standard grammar *Naṉṉūl,* and a commentary to *Kōyilpurāṇam*.
 Although today we would probably describe his prose as dry, pedantic and monotonous, colourless and full of restraint, he deserves praise and gratitude for some of the great changes he